balajiln/mondrianforest/README.md

 * matplotlib (for plotting Mondrian partitions)
 * pydot and graphviz (for printing Mondrian trees)
 * sklearn (for reading libsvm format files)

+Some of the packages (e.g. pydot, matplotlib) are necessary only for '--draw_mondrian 1' option.
+If you just want to run experiments without plotting the Mondrians, these packages may not be necessary.

 Paul Heideman has created requirements.txt, which makes it easy to install the packages using 'pip install -r requirements.txt'.
 Dan Stowell pointed out that dvipng package is required in ubuntu to draw the Mondrians.